Undergraduate Special Topics: Titles & Descriptions (2014-2015)

 All courses listed below have prerequisites, please check the Undergraduate Calendar.

-TBA sections will run with set times/days, but the topics or descriptions are unknown.
+TBA sections will run with listed times/days, but the topics or descriptions are unknown.
 We will try to post the titles and topics as soon as possible.
 Regardless, the department will not allow registration over-limit, nor allow transfer to full sections, once topics are posted.

 Year 4 students also need to register for one of CS401, CS402, CS403; please register for what you need only, so that other students are able to register and fulfil their graduation requirements.